Saffith/PICO8-WTK/README.md

 The value of this radio button.
 This can be any type of data.

-`radio.new(group, label, value)`
+`radio.new([props])`

+Create a new radio button.
+Properties:
+* `group`: The group this radio button should be added to.
+Default: `nil`
-Create a new radio button. `label` is a string, a number, a function returning a string or number, or a widget.
+* `label`: A string, a number, a function returning a string or number, or a widget.
 See the note about labels below.
+The radio button will be passed as an argument to the function.
+Default: `""`
+* `value`: The value associated with this radio button.
+Default: `nil`

 #### Text field

 A widget that allows text entry using the keyboard.
-Note that glyph characters (Shift + A-Z) can be entered, but the cursor doesn't handle them properly.
+Note that glyph characters (Shift + A-Z) can be entered, but the cursor currently doesn't handle them properly.

 See also `gui_root:has_keyboard_focus()` and `gui_root:set_keyboard_focus()`.